ZakuroSoda/2022MYE-LArts-Notes/README.md

 Answer: The auditory iamgery "coughed and spluttered to life" suggests that the car had difficulty starting up, due to its old age.
 ✅ This answer looks one level deeper and actually explains the connotation of the expression of imagery.
 ```

+- Unusual and Effective Expressions

+Template:

+`The expresion is unusual as it compares [thing] which is [definition/nuance] to [thing] which is [definition/nuance].`
+`The expressions is effective as it shows how [Explanation]`

+Usually, it is either:

+1. Using a verb on a unsuitable noun

+Eg. "Air filled the *lungs* and made them *chortle*"
+- Lungs cannot laugh
+- The ride was exhilarating

+2. Seldom-Used Expression or Word

+[No example available at the moment]

+3. Tangible with Intangible

+Eg. "Conscience is a man's compass"
+- Man's conscience is intangible while a compass is a tangible object used for navigation
+- Moral sense helps to guide us and make decisions just like using a compass to navigate

+4. Oxymoron-Oxymoron (Opposite)

+Eg. "Michelle has been *busy* doing *nothing*"
+- Busy means that someone has much work to complete which is the opposite of having no work at all
+- Only thing she has been doing is lazing around

+5. Living with Non-Living

+[Similar to Point 1]

 ## Argumentative Writing